Worcestershire Tourist Guide - Articles

 The Parish of Martley has a network of footpaths, made up of 296 separate links, total length around 42 miles (60km footways, 7km bridleways).

-The 'Path - or - Nones' Website has Free print outs of walks around Martley for you to enjoy.
+The Path or nones has Free print outs of walks around Martley for you to enjoy.

 THE WORCESTERSHIRE WAY

 This 31 mile walking trail from the riverside town of Bewdley to Great Malvern, beneath the Malvern Hills, will lead you through picturesque villages of Abberley, Martley and Knightwick and the valleys of the River Teme and Severn.
-There are wonderful country pubs for walkers to rest along the way including The New Inn which runs adjacent to the Worcestershire Way in Storridge.

 SEVERN WAY